 Municipal Use Permit

-In Portugal, the use of any real estate asset is generally subject to obtaining a Municipal Use Permit, which is the document that attest that a certain construction was built in accordance with the approved construction license and states the respective authorized use.
+In Portugal, the use of any real estate asset was generally subject to obtaining a Municipal Use Permit, which was the document that attested that a certain construction was built in accordance with the approved construction license and states the respective authorized use.

-The existence of an appropriate valid Municipal Use Permit in respect of each property is also a requirement for the execution of any agreements implying the transfer of any such properties (asset deal).
+The existence of an appropriate valid Municipal Use Permit in respect of each property was also a requirement for the execution of any agreements implying the transfer of any such properties (asset deal).